ra559/cis106/_docs/finaProject.md

 2. Build a wireless access Point🌟🌟
 3. Build a Tor Router 🌟🌟🌟
 4. Build a print server 🌟
-5. Build a camera server
+5. Build a camera server🌟🌟
 6. Build a media center that plays files from a file server or media server 🌟🌟

-## Ethical Hacking, Computer Forensics, Tinkerers
+### Ethical Hacking, Computer Forensics, Tinkerers
 1. Build a portable Hacking Machine with a Raspberry Pi and Kali Linux 🌟
 2. Recover Data from an erased disk with Kali Linux and a Raspberry Pi 🌟
 3. Build a small lab to simulate packet sniffing with Kali Linux and Wireshark 🌟🌟🌟